Partner with us

 Nothing we do could be achieved without the support of our donors and partners.

 Your generosity, support and trust is greatly appreciated.
-Thank you.

 “This opportunity will give our community such a boost in reimagining our identity and bringing together the arts community.
 A creative thinking community will solve their own problems and pave a future that is tailored to their needs – this is what FRRR has enabled Monto to do.
 We are incredibly grateful to you and your team for your dedication and commitment to distributing funds and empowering communities.
 We are also deeply moved by the generous philanthropists and donors, the far reaching impact of their financial contribution to rural Australian communities is dynamic and life changing for many.”